 ct a.value, s.username, s.sid, s.serial# from v$sesstat a, v$statname b, v$session s where a.statistic# = b.statistic# and s.sid=a.sid and b.name = 'opened cursors current' and s.username is not null;

 The output displays the details of all sessions.
-You can see the maxed out session IDs. - To display which queries are causing maxing out of open cursors, run the following SQL statement:
+You can see the maxed out session IDs.

 select sid ,sql_text, count(*) as "OPEN CURSORS", USER_NAME from v$open_cursor where sid in ($);